Red-Portal/ray-awesome-papers/README.md

     * *A beautifully simple and powerful example of applying probabilistic graphical modeling and variational inference.
 One of my favorite.
 This paper completely sold me on probabilistic machine learning.*

 * Chaney, Allison, et al. [**"Detecting and characterizing events."**](http://dirichlet.net/pdf/chaney16detecting.pdf) Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing.
 2016.
+    * An application of topic modelling and probabilistic graphical models for historians.
+We can see that probabilistic graphical models can be effectively used in a wide range of domains.

 * Regier, Jeffrey, et al. [**"Approximate Inference for Constructing Astronomical Catalogs from Images."**](https://arxiv.org/abs/1803.00113) arXiv preprint arXiv:1803.00113 (2018).
     * [Juliacon 2017 Talk](https://juliacomputing.com/case-studies/celeste.html)